0xHaru/Calc/README.md

+## Calc

-An interpreter for arithmetic expressions that aims to provide a simple example of recursive descent parsing.
+An interpreter for arithmetic expressions that aims to provide a simple example of recursive descent parsing

 ### Example